 On September 8, 2011, however, we received an email titled, “Visit with the CIA.”
 It stated:

 You also might be aware that the CIA has a new five year funded initiative to centralize data services into a large private cloud.
 I have information on that if you are interested.
 The project is in discovery mode now and I am assisting the Office of the CTO in becoming aware of all the potential technologies that might be deployed.
 I am organizing a technology tour ( my fourth one) concentrating on infrastructure and security.

 A few days later they sent us a presentation:

 And a week later a few folks arrived at our office and the agenda was:

 The meeting agenda should be an overview of your products and technology as it relates to the mission of the new private cloud project ( see attachments) that is now funded beginning this year.
 The meeting should be very interactive allowing discussions about applications of your technology.

 During the meeting, the team was interested in how to store large volumes of data and cost efficiency.
 Neither the identity of nor the data of our customers was ever of interest or brought up.

-We don’t know for sure and certainly the NSA is certainly not publishing their storage architecture.
-However, between the multiple government agencies using and exploring Backblaze Storage Pods and the pods characteristics as highly-dense, cost-efficient, and open source systems, certainly makes them a very likely candidate.
+We don’t know for sure and the NSA is certainly not publishing their storage architecture.
+However, between the multiple government agencies using and exploring Backblaze Storage Pods and the Pods’ characteristics as highly dense, cost efficient, and open source systems, certainly makes them a very likely candidate.
 Perhaps another leak will answer that question in the future!